stumpapp/stump/README.md

 As of now, you'll need to make the `source` and `target` paths match.
 So if you keep your libraries in `/Users/user/Library`, you'll need to bind `/Users/user/Library` to both `source` and `target`.
 This will eventually change to be more flexible.

 </details>

+## License

+Stump codebase is licensed under an [MIT license](./LICENSE).
+This does not apply to Stump's logo, if you would like to use the logo for anything other than a reference to Stump, please [contact me](aaronleopold1221@gmail.com).

 ## Contributing